Kangaroo care: Scientific documentation of benefits

-KMC, which is a technique that includes skin-to-skin contact as part of the care, has been shown to provide many benefits to the infant, as well as to the family directly involved in the infant's care.
+KMC has been shown to provide many benefits to the infant, as well as to the family directly involved in the infant's care.
 Large reviews of the thousands of scientific articles that present the body of evidence have been published, that serve as the bases for practical guides for practitioners.

 After initial reviews of scientific evidence in the mid-1990s highlighted research ongoing in both developed and developing countries, research into KMC grew exponentially.
-Systematic reviews of hundreds of scientific articles have document the impact of KMC on mortality, morbidity and quality of survival LBW infants.
+Systematic reviews of hundreds of scientific articles have documented the impact of KMC on mortality, morbidity, and quality of survival LBW infants.